Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Sweden Import Tariff Overview

 Sweden now faces a 10% Section 122 tariff (effective Feb 24, 2026), down from 20% under the struck-down IEEPA regime.
-As a Nordic manufacturing powerhouse at ~$14B in annual US imports, the 10-point rate cut benefits vehicles (Volvo), telecommunications equipment (Ericsson 5G), pharmaceuticals (AstraZeneca), and furniture — though Section 232 steel/aluminum tariffs of 50% remain unchanged.
+As a Nordic manufacturing powerhouse at ~$14B in annual US imports, the 10-point rate cut benefits vehicles (Volvo), telecommunications equipment (Ericsson 5G), pharmaceuticals (AstraZeneca), and furniture — though Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).

 Sweden is a significant Nordic exporter to the US, known for advanced manufacturing, automotive (Volvo Cars and Volvo Trucks), telecommunications (Ericsson), furniture (IKEA), and pharmaceuticals (AstraZeneca).
 As an EU member, Sweden is subject to the bloc-wide Section 122 rate.
 Volvo Cars operates a major manufacturing facility in Ridgeville, South Carolina, producing vehicles domestically.
 Ericsson is one of only three companies globally capable of building 5G network infrastructure at scale.